admjs/obsidian-mcp/README.md

 1. Open Obsidian Settings → MCP Plugin
 2. Set a secure API key
+3. **Configure System Prompt**: Edit the AI system prompt to match your workflow
-3. Enable and start the HTTP server
+4. Enable and start the HTTP server
-4. Note the bridge script path (automatically configured)
+5. Note the bridge script path (automatically configured)

 ### 2. Configure Your MCP Client